 Household members must pursue and take advantage of all resources to which they are legally entitled.
 Develop a plan with the household allowing a reasonable amount of time to pursue the potential resource.
-This plan should include time frames for obtaining the information, taking into account circumstances which may impact its availability (e.g., probate, escrow, out-of-area entities, etc.).
+This plan should include time frames for obtaining information. taking into account may circumstances which impact availability (e.g., probate, escrow, out-of-area entities, etc.).
 Inform the household of their obligation to pursue the resource.
 Do not consider the resource when determining eligibility until it is available to the household.
 Exception: A resource need not be pursued if it would be unreasonable.
 Unreasonable includes